1980 Atlantic hurricane season: Seasonal summary

 The Atlantic hurricane season officially began on June 1, though the first tropical depression did not develop until July 17.
-During the season, 15 tropical depressions formed.
-Eight of the depressions attained tropical storm status, and eight of these attained hurricane status.
+During the season, 16 tropical depressions formed.
+Eleven of the depressions attained tropical storm status, and nine of these attained hurricane status.
 Two of the hurricanes further strengthened to become major hurricanes.
 Only Allen made landfall at hurricane strength during the season, although Hurricane Charley and tropical storms Danielle and Hermine also caused damage and fatalities.
-Those three cyclones collectively caused 316 deaths and $1.57 billion (1980 USD) in damage.
-The last storm of the season, Hurricane Karl, dissipated on November 27, only three days before the official end date of November 30.
+The last storm of the season, Hurricane Karl, merged with an extratropical cyclone on November 27, three days before the official end date of November 30.
+Overall, the cyclones of the 1980 Atlantic hurricane season collectively caused 317 deaths and more than $1.596 billion (1980 USD) in damage.

 The 1980 Atlantic hurricane season had a rather slow beginning, with only one tropical depression developing prior to the month of August.
 In contrast, August was an active month, with five tropical cyclones forming, three of which became hurricanes.
 During that month, Hurricane Allen became the earliest known Category 5 hurricane on August 5, a record later broken by only Hurricane Emily on July 16, 2005.
 September also had five tropical cyclones, all of which became named storms.
+In a 48-hour period between September 4–6, four storms (Georges, Danielle, Earl, and Frances) were named.
+This tied the record set in 1893 for the fastest time four storms were named within the Atlantic basin; the record was broken in 2023.
 Tropical cyclogenesis abruptly halted in October, with only Hurricane Ivan and a tropical depression developing in that month.
 However, the month of November was considered to be very active, with three storms forming during that month.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 149, which is classified as "above normal".
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 Its only calculated for full advisories on tropical systems at or exceeding 39 mph (63 km/h), which is the threshold for tropical storm intensity.